libresy/jamming/README.md

 # jamming
 React Project
-Lots of difficulty integrating Git with VS code on a mac-- investigating
+Lots of difficulty integrating Git with VS code on a mac